bolgaro4ka/BLTS/README.md

 - Next, 2 options:
   - For a quick start run the command: `python s.py <your_ip_address> <port>`.
 For example: `python s.py 192.168.0.16 80`.
   - Long version:
-      - Execute the commands given below:
+      - Execute the commands given below (they need to be executed once except for the last one because it starts the server):
           - `py manage.py makemigrations`.
           - `python manage.py makemigrations account`
           - `python manage.py makemigrations main`